Bearsampp/modules-untouched/README.md

 ## Memcached

-download https://github.com/Bearsampp/sandbox/releases/download/2025.2.11/memcached_download.bat and run it. use the created .zip file.
+Download https://github.com/Bearsampp/sandbox/releases/download/2025.2.11/memcached_download.bat and run it. use the created .zip file.

 <b> Windows dll's seem to be no longer being made by memcached.
 Use nono303's build</b>
 </i>Do NOT confuse this with the "memcache" contained as part of php pecl package.
 They work together</i>